johnbrendanowens/538-Classic-Riddler-9.15/README.md

 # 538-Classic-Riddler-9.15
-My notebook can be found in the code section, but it is all preformed under the following principle.
+My notebook can be found in the Jupyter Notebook section, but it is all preformed under the following principle.

 Triangle inequality princple